 My name is Wrenna Robertson.
 I am a happy and healthy woman.
 I love and am loved.
 I’m a valuable, productive member of society.
 I am proud to say that I am a sex worker.

 -- Wrenna Robertson lives in Victoria, BC with her partner and their cats and dogs.
-She has recently published a photo book of female genitalia titled “I’ll Show You Mine.”
+She has recently published a photo book of female genitalia entitled “I’ll Show You Mine.”
 She continues to work as a stripper to this day.